spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 applicable, license management.
 The Spack Python class `IntelPackage` implements these steps.

-Spack handles several interaction routes with Intel tools, like it does for any other package:
+Spack interacts with Intel tools in several routes, like it does for any other package:

 .. _`route 1`:

-1. Accept system-provided tools in Spack after you declare them as *external packages*.
+1. Accept system-provided tools after you declare them to Spack as *external packages*.

 .. _`route 2`: